Kodawari Ramen (Tsukiji)

 The service equation favors simplicity

-The verified information points to an easy-to-understand restaurant: ramen, casual dress, daily hours from 11:45 am to 11 pm.
-Beyond that, specifics such as seating layout, reservation difficulty, service style, or menu details should not be assumed without checking directly with the restaurant.
+The restaurant is easy to understand: ramen, casual dress, daily hours from 11:45 am to 11 pm.
+Beyond that, specifics such as seating layout, reservation difficulty, service style, or menu details should be checked directly with the restaurant.

 That also means planning should stay practical.
 If everyone wants ramen, Kodawari Ramen (Tsukiji) is the relevant pick.
 If the group wants to compare it with other named options, look at Zen or Takara.
 For more general dining ideas, use the full Paris restaurants guide and compare other Paris restaurants by occasion, cuisine, schedule.